erdelp/inception-tuto/README.md

 Remember to install comfort application like VIM, Chromium, oh-my-bash, it will make all this easier.

-The goal of this tutorial is not to tell you how to do your docker setup, just how to get an actual server and a more comfortable workspace for the project.
+Again, the goal of this tutorial is not to tell you how to do your docker setup, just how to get an actual server and a more comfortable workspace for the project.

 ### 1. Once you have your docker setup working